Discovery of Japanese Remains

 so from his cave.
 We started trudging through the mangrove swamps

-and soon found it.
+and found it.

 I crawled inside and noticed U.S. gear and supplies